jbarrow/LambdaNet/README.md

 What has been outlined above is only the first stages of LambdaNet.
 I intend to support some additional features, such as:
-  - Selection functions
   - Regularization functions
   - Additional trainer types (RProp, RMSProp)
   - Additional cost functions

-### Selection Functions

-I am close to providing full support for selection functions, which break up a dataset for each round of training.
-The currently provided selection functions are:
-  - `minibatch n` - You must provide an n and partially apply it to minibatch to get a valid selection function.
-This function updates the network after every n passes.
-  - `online` - Using this function means that the network updates after every training example.

 ### Regularization Functions and Momentum